 ÁNDALE Latino Research Training Program

-The Advancing Nutrition Development through Alliance for Education and Leadership (ÁNDALE) Latino Research Training Program aims to train fifty (50) underrepresented undergraduate students in Latino nutrition and disease prevention, enhance their professional development, and engage them in research with a faculty mentor in an effort to better prepare them to enter graduate school or the workforce.
+The Advancing Nutrition Development through Alliance for Education and Leadership (ÁNDALE) Latino Research Training Program aimed to train fifty (50) underrepresented undergraduate students in Latino nutrition and disease prevention, enhanced their professional development, and engaged them in research with a faculty mentor in an effort to better prepare them to enter graduate school or the workforce.

 Program Activities

-The ÁNDALE Latino Research Training Program is a 10-week research and training program for undergraduate students to understand the contexts wherein nutrition and health-related decisions and behaviors occur by engaging in nutrition and health related research while receiving mentorship from faculty and staff.
-The program will begin with an intensive one-week orientation and training (See table below).
-The purpose of the training is to provide students with an understanding of the research process, specifically, community-based participatory research as it relates to nutrition and Latino health, responsible and ethical conduct of research, and professional development.
-For the remaining nine weeks, students will conduct research for 10 hours per week with a faculty mentor and receive mentorship.
-At the end of the 10 weeks, students will give 10-minute presentations on their experience, including the research project, skills and knowledge gained, and future goals.
-Students will also have the opportunity to submit an abstract and attend a professional conference with all expenses paid.
+The ÁNDALE Latino Research Training Program was a 10-week research and training program for undergraduate students to understand the contexts wherein nutrition and health-related decisions and behaviors occur by engaging in nutrition and health related research while receiving mentorship from faculty and staff.
+The program began with an intensive one-week orientation and training (See table below).
+The purpose of the training was to provide students with an understanding of the research process, specifically, community-based participatory research as it relates to nutrition and Latino health, responsible and ethical conduct of research, and professional development.
+For the remaining nine weeks, students conducted research for 10 hours per week with a faculty mentor and receive mentorship.
+At the end of the 10 weeks, students gave 10-minute presentations on their experience, including the research project, skills and knowledge gained, and future goals.
+Students also had the opportunity to submit an abstract and attend a professional conference with all expenses paid.

 Training & Orientation Overview